clockblocker/deutsch_mindmap/Worter/S/Schüssel.md

 ---
 #Substantiv #Feminin

 Note: Although the template shows this as masculine, the article "die" indicates it is actually a feminine noun.
-I've corrected this in the template.
+I've corrected this in the template., [[schütten]]